Programs for JOINING Families

 Many families join We Stories in order to open up a conversation about race for the first time.
 Others join feeling experienced talking to other adults, but not to their children.
 We recognize that We Stories families have multiple different starting points and hopes for the journey ahead.
 We also believe in the importance of cultivating a community that embraces a broad continuum of experience.
 It’s not about how much we already know; it’s about what we are able to learn and how we are able to leverage that new knowledge.
 This is one manifestation of our culture of invitation.

-We enroll new families in cohorts of 50-80 three times a year (January, May, and September).
+We enroll new families in cohorts of 50-80 two times a year (January and May).
 As of Jan 2019 more than 800 families with 1,500 children across 86 zip codes in our region have participated in our Family Learning Program.

 The 12 week Family Learning Program includes: